JamesTheHacker/Yarn-Downloader/README.md

 This is a small PHP script that searches and downloads movie clips from [Yarn](http://www.tzr.io/).
 It's inteded to be ran at the terminal/command line.

+This is useful for creating video montages such as this one: [I Love You](https://www.youtube.com/watch?v=VX6hYTBIN_w&feature=youtu.be)

 ## Installation

 Clone the repo